goodmicros/hikari/readme.md

 # fixme

 * ~LED footprint is confusing as the silkscreen EP marking is pointing to pin 1, not the cathode (pin 8)~
+* battery pack cable seems to be very close to the power switch

 # TODO